NotMyself/bivrost/README.md

 ## About

 Bivrost is a asp.net core application that offers several overlay endpoints, hosts a Twitch.tv bot and bridges the two together to display chat events in OBS while streaming.
-Nice!

 ## Getting Started

+### Running on Zeit Now

+If you want to start using Bivrost as is with no customizations, this can easily be done with Zeit's Now platform.

+1. Create a Zeit Now [account](https://zeit.co/signup).
+2. Add environment secrets to your Now account for each [environment variable listed](#obtaining-twitch-access-tokens).
+   - **Note:** This currently can only be done using the [Now CLI](https://zeit.co/download#now-cli).
+   - Now CLI Command, ex: `now secrets add BIVROST_TWITCH_BOT_CHANNEL iamnotmyself`
+3. Browes to the repository on Github: [Bivrost](https://github.com/NotMyself/bivrost)
+4. Click the **Fork** button located on the right of the screen just under the main menu.
+5. Select the GitHub account you want to fork the repository too.
+6. Edit the **now.json** file and remove the **alias** property.
+   - **Note:** This tells my deployment to automatically assign this alias on successful deployments.
+You can set up something similar, [details](https://zeit.co/docs/v2/domains-and-aliases/aliasing-a-deployment).
+7. Connect the [Now for GitHub](https://zeit.co/github) application to your account.

+Once complete, Now will deploy an instance of Bivrost on every clean commit to your master branch.
+By default, it will also do a test deployment for app pull requests submitted.

 ### Running in Docker

+The application can easily be executed locally with no development dependencies using [Docker](https://www.docker.com/).

 1. Clone the repository: `git clone https://github.com/NotMyself/bivrost.git`.
 2. Change directory into the cloned repository `cd bivrost`.